EU-Funded Palliative Care Research

 Horizon 2020 Research (2019 – 2022)

 MyPal: Fostering palliative care of adults and children with cancer through advanced patient reported outcome (PRO) systems is a Horizon 2020 funded project that aims to enhance palliative care for adults and children with cancer (https://mypal-project.eu/).
 It aspires to empower people with cancer and their caregivers in capturing their symptoms more accurately and enabling more seamless and timely communication of these to their health care providers.
 MyPal exploits advances in digital health and mobile technology, developing a ‘gamified’ app for children and an ePRO app for adults.
 The implementation and effectiveness of both interventions will be tested in clinical settings across five European countries with seven partners.
 These studies will focus on two different patient groups: adults suffering from haematological cancers and children with solid tumours or haematological cancers.
-The project is due to be completed in June 2022.
+The project completed in December 2022.

 You can read more about MyPal through the newsletters, which cover specific aspects of work undertaken by the team during the project.
 View the project newsletters.